MusicLang/maidi/docs/usage/integrations.rst

     predicted_score.write("predicted_score.mid")

-For more details on the API, please refer to the [MusicLang API documentation](https://api.musiclang.io/documentation).
+For more details on the API, please refer to the `MusicLang API documentation <https://api.musiclang.io/documentation>`_ .

 With other tools and APIs